Common IT Issues for Small to Mid-Sized Businesses

 Alas, that’s often not the case.
 If you don’t take the time to do a deep dive into possible integration issues, your new technology may end up causing—at least initially—plenty of inefficiencies.
 It may be necessary to enter data in multiple places or look for information in several locations.

 We tend to be a lot more confident when we delete files nowadays.
-The worst that can happen is that we realize it was really a bad idea, and off we go to our organization’s backup and recovery system to restore it.
+The worst that can happen is that we realize it was a bad idea, and off we go to our organization’s backup and recovery system to restore it.

 That’s the scenario for a perfect world.
 Backup and recovery capabilities have become mission-critical for most companies.
 We implement solutions and put a checkmark in the box.
 Then, an emergency such as a freak storm or security breach happens—and we discover that our safety net has holes.

 Play it safe and create a few (mock) disasters that your backup and recovery solution is supposed to protect you from – essentially, proactively test your system.
 Look at your procedures, as well as the technology itself.
-It’s important to factor the actions of your team into these scenarios.
+It’s essential to factor the actions of your team into these scenarios.

 This one should have your technology crystal ball flashing in neon colors.
 It’s not just the Fortune 500 companies that have to deal with the threat of hackers.
 Supply and demand come into play here.
-There are far more small and mid-sized businesses to target, and hackers have already focused their attention in these areas.
+There are far more small and mid-sized businesses to target, and hackers have already focused their attention on these areas.

 It’s dangerous to assume that your small business is sailing under the radar.
 Think of the confidential customer information you have stored.
-What would happen to your customers—and to you—if it was stolen?
+What would happen to your customers—and you—if it was stolen?

 Gloom and doom, for sure—but the consolation is that there are cost-effective approaches to cybersecurity, and they often are bundled in with outsourced IT management services.
 This solution can solve many growth-related issues, and it’s worth investigating.

-Grumbles from employees
+Grumbles from Employees

 Keeping your IT technology solutions on the leading edge can be an expensive proposition.
-Add a disconnect between your strategic business plans and the IT infrastructure to support it, and you’ve got a recipe for dysfunction.
+Add a disconnect between your strategic business plans and the IT infrastructure to support them, and you’ve got a recipe for dysfunction.

 The role of IT is moving up in the ranks of business.
 It’s integral to all areas of operation.
 If you haven’t gotten this clear message from your technology crystal ball yet, take this to heart: It’s time for an alignment.

-Many small businesses have discovered that the optimal way to create this alignment—which also helps to increase employee satisfaction—is to partner with an IT managed services provider.
+Many small businesses have discovered that the optimal way to create this alignment—which also helps increase employee satisfaction—is to partner with an IT managed services provider.
 A dedicated IT department is often only a “sometime in the future” luxury for small businesses.
 Going the managed services route makes it a reality right now.
 It makes your IT capacity scalable as you need more resources, and it puts a dedicated team in place to ensure that your employees get the technology they need to be productive.
-This is much easier, and less expensive when you take advantage of the cloud-based services that an IT managed services provider makes available to your company.
+This is much easier and less expensive when you take advantage of the cloud-based services that an IT managed services provider makes available to your company.